c-hepburn/Bone_MRI/README.md

 # "Towards Deep Learning-assisted Quantification of Inflammation in Spondyloarthritis: Intensity-based Lesion Segmentation"
-Hepburn C., Zhang H., Iglesias J.E., Jones A., Bainbridge A., Bray T.J.P. and Hall-Craggs M.A.
+C. Hepburn, H. Zhang, J.E.
+Iglesias, A. Jones, A. Bainbridge, T.J.P.
+Bray and M.A.
+Hall-Craggs

 Presented data and code are the supplemental material for the article.